NEW: The Malaysian government has not said when or if plane was reprogrammed

 Co-pilot believed to have checked in by radio, ending with "All right, good night"

 Two communication systems stopped transmitting shortly after takeoff

-Here’s how experts and officials reconstructed key moments of the flight in the immediate aftermath of its disappearance with 239 people aboard.
+Here’s how experts and officials have reconstructed key moments of the flight, which disappeared March 8 with 239 people aboard.

 12:41 a.m.: Takeoff